My Work for Life Review [It’s Yet Another Scam Site]

 Cost

-• There are no redeeming qualities about this site.
+• Zero.
+There is nothing good about this site.

-• Your data will likely get sold to scammers
+• Your data may be taken and sold to scammers

-• They may even try to steal more of your information on other sites
+• They may try to use your password on other sites to try to steal more information

 Recommended?